Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 ### Already fixed within the Browser or OS (ensure you use the latest product [always!])
 * Browser based download attacks by exposing sensible information, there are several anti-fingerprinting techniques to expose you via drive-by.
-* CPU & Mouse wheel fingerprinting which needs to be fixed also within the OS (wont-fix!)
+* CPU & Mouse wheel fingerprinting which needs to be fixed also within the OS.
 * First-party cookies in general, daily pages like e.g. Amazon/Facebook (as an example) need cookies to function probably (addons/filter-lists may help to whitelist/bypass certain restrictions).
 Some pages like [Facebook already started to track user via first-party cookies](https://marketingland.com/facebook-to-release-first-party-pixel-for-ads-web-analytics-from-browsers-like-safari-249478).
 * HTML5 based attacks which inclduing stuff like Canvas, fonts & more (will never be fixed, you have to use in order to spoof such data, however "configuration hardening" might help to reduce the surface attack level).
 * ~~HTTP Public Key Pinning (HPKP) sniffing attacks (removed/fixed in Chrome 72+ & Firefox 56+)~~